 Tea vs certain cancers

-Several studies suggest that regular consumption of green tea (4-5 cups per day) would be associated with a reduction in certain cancers, more particularly those of the digestive sphere (stomach, esophagus, liver, pancreas and colon), lung, breast, prostate and skin."
+Several studies suggest that regular consumption of green tea (4-5 cups per day) may be associated with a reduction in certain cancers, particularly those of the digestive tract (stomach, esophagus, liver, pancreas and colon), lung, breast, prostate and skin."

-EGCG would have the ability to interfere with processes used by cancer cells to grow and invade organs.
-It would promote their self-destruction and inhibit the formation of blood vessels, allowing their development.
+EGCG may be able to interfere with processes used by cancer cells to grow and invade organs.
+It may promote their self-destruction and inhibit the formation of blood vessels that allow their development.

-WARNING : conversely, drinking your tea too hot could increase the risk of esophageal cancer.
-It is better to wait a few minutes to allow it to cool down before consuming it.
+WARNING : Conversely, drinking tea that is too hot may increase the risk of esophageal cancer.
+It's better to wait a few minutes to allow it to cool before drinking it.

 Tea vs cognitive decline

-Several studies have shown the protective role of caffeine and polyphenols, in particular EGCG, in the onset of dementia and neurodegenerative diseases, such as Alzheimer's and Parkinson's diseases.
+Several studies have shown the protective role of caffeine and polyphenols, notably EGCG, in the onset of dementias and neurodegenerative diseases such as Alzheimer's and Parkinson's diseases.

-- In addition to the presence of caffeine and fluoride which can be harmful if consumed in too large quantities, it would be an ostrich not to think that tea does not contain pollutants.
+- Besides the presence of caffeine and fluoride, which can be harmful if consumed in large amounts, it would be burying your head in the sand to think that tea doesn't contain pollutants.
 Pesticides, herbicides, lubricants, heavy metals, added chemical flavorings...
-Better to choose a quality tea, and even better an organic tea, without added chemical flavorings, not natural.
+Better to choose a quality tea, and even better an organic tea, without added chemical or artificial flavorings.

 - Tea interferes with iron absorption in the small intestine.
-For people who may have an iron deficiency (pregnancy, breastfeeding, heavy periods, vegetarianism, inflammatory bowel disease, etc.), it would be best to drink your tea at least 1 hour before or 2 hours after the meal.
+For people who may have an iron deficiency (pregnancy, breastfeeding, heavy periods, vegetarianism, inflammatory bowel disease, etc.), it would be preferable to drink their tea at least 1 hour before or 2 hours after a meal.

-- Tea would increase the risk of gout attack.
-People struggling with urinary stones should limit their tea intake to 2 cups a day, while at the same time consuming a food rich in vitamin C.
+- Tea may increase the risk of gout attacks.
+People dealing with kidney stones should limit their tea consumption to 2 cups per day, while also consuming a vitamin C–rich food at the same time.

 Discoveries about the benefits of tea evolve over time.
-Some studies tend to show a positive impact on the prevention of diabetes, or even on the immune system.
-Let time pass, we should discover more and more over time.
+Some studies tend to show a positive impact on diabetes prevention, as well as on the immune system.
+Let's give it time; we should keep discovering more and more.

-In the meantime, drinking tea is still a great way to stay hydrated and its leaves can also be used to flavor many recipes!
+In the meantime, drinking tea remains an excellent way to stay hydrated, and its leaves can also be used to flavor many recipes!

 References